-The Meal Scholarship Program is a new initiative from the Campus Basic Needs Committee.
+The Meal Assistance Program is a new initiative from the Campus Basic Needs Committee.
 The program is designed to provide an additional short-term food assistance for students facing food insecurity caused by an emergency or other unforeseen circumstances, via a set of 15 meal passes that can be used in the dining halls.
-The Meal Scholarship Committee is composed of student support staff from The Office of PittServes, CARS Team, Panther Central, and OAFA.
+The Meal Assistance Committee is composed of student support staff from The Office of PittServes, CARS Team, Panther Central, and OAFA.

 Students should apply using this form, which takes about 15-20 minutes to complete.
 If you experience any issues with the new form, please reach out to email@example.com so we can resolve the issue promptly.

 Who can apply?

-Meal Scholarships are available for undergraduate, graduate, and professional students who are currently living in the Greater Pittsburgh Region and enrolled in courses at the Oakland Campus.
+This program is available for undergraduate, graduate, and professional students who are currently living in the Greater Pittsburgh Region and enrolled in courses at the Oakland Campus.
 You will confirm your student status by logging into the application as you would to MyPitt.

 Is there an income requirement?

 No, there is no specific income limit, and you will not be asked to prove your income when applying.

 What counts as an emergency or unforeseen circumstance?